-How To Organise Your Utility Room - Declutter
+How To Declutter Your Utility Room

 Some friends have just called to say they’re coming over and you’re doing a mad dash around the house to clean up the toys and sweep the floors, but where is the dustpan and brush?
 You search under the pile of washing, you step over all the wellies, you even check in the dryer in case you had one of ‘those’ moments again, but no sign of it.

 When I first moved into my own home, I never understood the importance of organised storage.
 As long as it wasn’t lying on the floor or piled on the table I figured that was tidy enough!!
 But then kids came along and more ‘stuff’ came along and time became a precious commodity, and I realized how much time and how much energy I was wasting looking for things that should have been easy to find (car keys, anyone?!!).

 The solution...a place for everything and everything in its place!!
 Storage is key, yes decluttering is important but unless you have a place to put what’s left when you’re finished, it won’t make any difference, it will still look messy.

 So this month we’re looking at the utility room, or whatever space you use for storing cleaning supplies, muddy boots, dog food etc. It dosnt have to be a big fancy American style laundry room, it can be just a cupboard under the stairs, but the idea is that it is a functional, organized space which works for you and your family.

 This plan is best executed if you can dedicate a weekend to it.
 Start early on Saturday morning and plan for a takeaway dinner in the evening!!
 In the coming weeks we’ll also be looking at storage solutions, styling and decorating and how to maintain your amazing new space.